intercloud/gobinsec/README.md

 Of course this is possible only if a version that fixes the issue was released.

+The best way to receive security announcements is to subscribe to the [golang-announce mailing list](https://groups.google.com/g/golang-announce).
+Any messages pertaining to a security issue will be prefixed with `[security]`.

 ## Data source

 This tool first lists dependencies embedded in binary with `go version -m binary` command: